infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 We'll need to:

-1. Adding our PowerSync URL to the app configuration
+1. Add our PowerSync URL to the app configuration
-2. Defining our data schema
+2. Define our data schema, and
-3. Connecting to the database
+3. Connect to the database

 ### Add your PowerSync URL to your app config